 Criterion 4 - Was the examination conducted in accordance with the requirements of the Act (s 61F), relevant best practice principles and standards, and the ABCC's internal guidelines?

-We determined the ABCC was compliant with this criterion, however we note the below findings related to better practice.
+We determined the ABCC was compliant with this criterion.
+However, we again observed scope for better practice relating to the legacy issue below.